bsiri/gegerator/Readme.md

 These instruction apply for development, where a fully standalone distro is not required and the various parts can/should be run separately.

+### known bugs

+* Sometimes, the wizard does not work and the console displays: `Error with the wizard roadmap sse : [object Event]` ==> the server refused the connection because the f* I know.
+The solution is to close the browser, kill the app, and try again .

 ### How do I build ?